gmarti-web/gmarti-web.github.io/collections/_portfolio/2025-03-16-hub-and-spoke.md

 {%- capture tip-content -%}

-If the route table's destination is `0.0.0.0/0`, it routes all traffic to the target.
+If the route table's destination is `0.0.0.0/0`, it routes all traffic through the target.

 {% endcapture %}